GPUOpen-Tools/vscode_extensions/radeon-gpu-analyzer/README.md

 - `"rga.viewColumn.isa"` Number of the view column the `output ISA` will be shown (1, 2 or 3).
 Pass in -1 if you don't want to open the ISA.

 ## Release Notes

+### 1.1.1
+- Use child process to execute commands.

 ### 1.1.0